-Once you’ve decided to replace your home’s central cooling or heating system, we’re here to help, whether your motivation is to save energy with a more efficient system, your existing system has stopped performing at a satisfactory level, or heater or AC breakdowns have become more frequent.
-Most homes in our area utilize one of the following approaches to central, forced-air heating and cooling: a combustion furnace (usually natural gas) with an electric air conditioning system; an electric air-source heat pump; or a dual fuel system that combines an air-source heat pump with a fuel-burning furnace.
+Once you’ve decided to replace your home’s central cooling or heating system, we’re here to help.
+This applies whether your motivation is to save energy with a more efficient system, your existing system has stopped performing at a satisfactory level, or heater or AC breakdowns have become more frequent.
+Most homes in our area utilize one of the following approaches to central, forced-air heating and cooling: a combustion furnace (usually natural gas) with an electric air conditioning system; an electric air-source heat pump for both heating and cooling; or a dual fuel system that combines an air-source heat pump with a fuel-burning furnace.

 The best system for each home depends on the cost and efficiency of the equipment, annual energy use, what system your home is already outfitted for, and the local price and availability of energy sources.
-In most homes, either type of system, if designed and installed properly, will deliver personal comfort at an affordable cost.
+Of course, some people just prefer one type of comfort system, which is OK, too.
+In most homes, any of these systems, if designed and installed properly, will deliver personal comfort at an affordable cost.

 Start With A Home Comfort Survey